verdict-project/verdict/docs/docs/tutorial/mysql.md

 This command launches a MySQL/MariaDB instance locally using the default port of 3306.
 You can access this database as a user 'root' without passwords.

-if you receive error like
+if you receive this error when executing the command

 !!! error
     userland proxy: Bind for 0.0.0.0:3306 failed: port is already allocated